TRUMP Furious Over Obama's Alleged Wiretapping, Calls Congress For Investigation! | John Hawkins' Right Wing News

 Apparently this call to action by Spicer stems from a tweet that Trump had sent out on Saturday, accusing the former President of ordering wiretaps on the current one, as he was campaigning for the Presidency last year.

-With all the media brouhaha swirling around AG Sessions, and the insanity reaction that the left and media showcase whenever Trump or anyone in his administration so much as sneezes, it’s difficult to believe that they will pay any attention to evidence that could prove the President right.
-The media has one nothing but be lap dogs for the Democratic party, and I do not foresee a change in their corruption anytime soon.
+With all the media brouhaha swirling around AG Sessions and the insane reaction that the left and media showcase whenever Trump or anyone in his administration so much as sneezes, it’s difficult to believe that they will pay any attention to evidence that could prove the President right.
+The media has done nothing but be lap dogs for the Democrat Party and I do not foresee a change in their corruption anytime soon.

 - Share